Customer Journey Research for Home Improvement

 Bathroom Products

-Mostly DIFM journey for the installation, but consumer-led on the product brief.
-Showroom and online inspiration shape the consumer’s choice; the professional translates that into a workable specification and product list.
+Mostly DIFM for installation, consumer-led on the brief.
+Showroom and online inspiration shape the choice; the professional translates it.
 Long consideration cycles.

 Subsector